NotTimTam/ascii.js/documentation/learn/core/GAMEOBJECT.md

 ### `get renderable`

-The object's renderable element. `GameObject`s and all classes that extend them have a `renderable` property that the `Renderer` grabs for rendering them to the screen.
-When extending the `GameObject` class, you can overwrite this getter with one that returns a `Pixel` or `PixelMesh` instance for custom rendering.
+The object's renderable element. `GameObject`s and all classes that extend them have a `renderable` property, which the `Renderer` uses to display them on the screen.
+By default, there is both a getter and a setter for this property, to retrieve/update the object's renderable at runtime.

-You can also overwrite the getter by setting the `renderable` property of a `GameObject` instance after it has been instantiated.

 Example: